 The Summerland Peninsula, located at the western end of Phillip Island, is a site of high conservation value.
 The peninsula supports the last remaining little penguin colony on Phillip Island - one of the largest little penguin colonies in the world.

 A large parcel of land in the centre of the peninsula was subdivided in 1927 into 776 residential lots.
 Over the following decades, 190 homes were constructed on the ‘Summerland Estate’.
-In order to protect the penguin colony, the Victorian Government commenced a program in 1985 to purchase privately held property within the estate.
+In order to protect the penguin colony, the Victorian Government commenced a program in 1985 to purchase privately-held property within the estate.
 All properties were purchased by June 2010 and a subsequent three year $3.4 million habitat restoration program was funded by the state government.

-- installation of artificial nests
+- installation of artificial nest boxes & ongoing maintenance/repairs